 Asthma is conventionally managed by medications that target opening the airway passages to the lungs and reducing inflammation.
 However, supporting lung health with a healthy diet has also been encouraged to lessen asthma symptoms.3

-Orange juice may be helpful in promoting lung health by providing vitamin C and bioactive plant compounds called flavonoids.
+Orange juice may be helpful in promoting lung health by providing vitamin C and phytonutrients (naturally occurring plant compounds) called flavonoids.
 While more research needs to be conducted, studies have shown these compounds may be associated with supporting lung function and providing anti-inflammatory benefits.4,5

 Florida Orange Juice provides nutrients such as vitamin C, as well as flavonoids, that may help support lung health and lessen asthma and allergy symptoms.